94) The Book Of The Dead vs The Book Of Life

 • Replenishing the earth is the opposite of squandering natural resources.

-all the law is fulfilled in one word, even in this; Thou shalt love thy neighbour as thyself.
 But if ye bite and devour one another, take heed that ye be not consumed one of another.
 This I say then, Walk in the Spirit, and ye shall not fulfil the lust of the flesh….

 Now the [destructive] works of the flesh [drives and cravings for bodily sensations] are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness, Idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.